yerbieinc/slate/source/index.html.md

 To initiate a job, a client sends a request to Yerbie indicating a queue, data and delay, and Yerbie then makes that data available on the queue after the specified delay.

-A worker then runs a job associated with the data when it is available on the queue.
+A worker polls, and runs a job associated with the data when it is available on the queue.

 Currently, Yerbie has a Java client library with more language support planned.